eric-pedersen/mgcv-esa-workshop/project-requirements.md

 ### Summary sentence (appears in print only; 50 word max.)

 mgcv is one of the most popular R packages for non-linear modelling, but many users do not know how versatile and powerful it is.
-This workshop will focus on teaching participants how to use mgcv in a wide variety of situations and advanced use of mgcv for model fitting.
+This workshop will focus on using mgcv in a wide variety of situations common in ecology, and advanced use of mgcv for model fitting.

 ### Name and contact information (affiliation, email) for the lead organizer and any co-organizers